 Sweet Osmanthus is a rugged, easy-to-grow evergreen shrub.
-When your new Fragrant Tea Olive arrives, you will do well to let it rest in the shade for a couple of days before planting it out in your yard.
-Keep the roots moist and let it recoup from the trip it just made across the country.
-You can give it a little MiracleGro too - there’s nothing like a meal rich in nutrients to assist getting back on track after traveling.
+When your new Fragrant Tea Olive arrives, let it rest in the shade for a couple of days before planting it out in your yard.
+Keep the roots moist and let it recoup from the trip.

 Tea Olives can be left natural or sheared.
-How you will shape this new flowering bushes are up to you and your landscape design.
-It will blend into a natural setting with a light trim to make it grow thick and full.
-To fill well for a hedge you’ll want to shear it for a good privacy barrier.
-To grow shrubs in your foundation bed, you will definitely want to plan on shearing it for a more formal appearance.
+How you shape this new flowering bush is up to you and your landscape design.
+It will blend well into a natural setting with a light trim to ensure it grows thick and full.